Our Patron and President

 The Duke has visited the vast majority of the RNLI's lifeboat stations, and has made many repeat visits.
 For example, in 1975 he took to the water at St Peter Port Lifeboat Station, Guernsey, with Cox Peter Bourgour.
 Over forty years later, the Duke returned to the station as part of his 2016 visit to the Channel Islands.

-'As our president, His Royal Highness has provided unwavering support to the RNLI for almost 50 years.
-An incredible achievement.
-He has been a true advocate and ambassador for all RNLI volunteers.
-HRH has visited almost all of the RNLI lifeboat stations around our coast and attended countless lifeboat naming and station opening events, thanking hundreds of crew members, fundraisers, supporters and staff.
-Our president's warmth, generosity and understanding of our lifesaving work is incredibly valued by this charity, The time HRH spends with each volunteer is never forgotten.' - Paul Boissier, RNLI Chief Executive
+'As our president, His Royal Highness has provided unwavering support to the RNLI for 50 years.
+He has been a true advocate and ambassador for all RNLI volunteers and has visited almost all of the lifeboat stations around the UK and Republic of Ireland attending countless lifeboat naming and station opening events and meeting crew members, fundraisers, supporters and staff.
+Our President's warmth, generosity and understanding of our lifesaving work is incredibly valued by this charity and the time HRH spends with each volunteer is greatly appreciated by the Institution.' – Mark Dowie, RNLI Chief Executive